-Table 3: Threats Threat Description bypasses the intended security features and provides them unauthorized to access to data.
+Table 4:Threats Threat Description parameters may allow attackers to install software [and/or firmware] 4 that bypasses the intended security features and provides them unauthorized to access to data.
 T.UNAUTHORIZED_FIRM WARE_UPDATE An attacker attempts to replace the firmware on the SED via a command from the AA or from the host platform with a malicious firmware update that may compromise the security features of the TOE.
 T.UNAUTHORIZED_FIRM WARE_MODIFY An attacker attempts to modify the firmware in the SED via a command from the AA or from the host platform that may compromise the security features of the TOE.